Study RGX-104-001 is a Phase 1, first-in-human, dose escalation and expansion study of

 agent that is a known LXR agonist.

 the study endpoints.
-Patients with a past cancer history (active malignancy within 2
+Patients with a past cancer history with substantial potential

-concomitant neoplastic diagnoses are eligible: non-melanoma skin
+with the following concomitant neoplastic diagnoses are eligible: non-melanoma skin

 cancer, carcinoma in situ (including transitional cell carcinoma, cervical

-any New York Heart Association Class 3 or 4 congestive heart failure,
+any New York Heart Association Class 3 or 4 heart failure (see Appendix 1),

 uncontrolled angina, history of myocardial infarction, unstable angina or stroke

 within 6 months prior to study entry, uncontrolled hypertension or clinically

 obstructive pulmonary disease, pulmonary hypertension) that in the opinion of the